7 Ethical Principles in Nursing

 Ethics refers to how people think and conduct themselves in terms of right and wrong.
 The concept of nursing ethics began to develop in the late 19th century.
 At the time, ethics in nursing referred to certain character traits like obedience, physician loyalty, and high moral character.

 As the world and the healthcare industry evolves, so too must nursing ethics themselves.
-Nurses face increasingly complex ethical and human rights issues.
+Nurses face increasingly complex human rights and ethical issues.
 In response, the American Nurses Association developed its Code of Ethics for Nurses, which serves as the standard by which all nurses should practice.
 It acts as a social contract between nurses and the general public, helping people understand the commitment all nurses make to providing safe, evidence-based, high-quality care.

 Each member of the profession adheres to a set of core ethical principles in nursing.
 The nursing code of ethics helps nurses make good judgment calls, provide high-quality care, and support patients and their loved ones emotionally, physically, and mentally.
 It also helps keep a nurse’s license in good standing.
 Let’s take a deeper look at each of the ethics in nursing.